fh-fvtt/zweihander/README.md

 ## Permissions

-All artwork from the ZWEIHÄNDER Grim & Perilous RPG Core Rulebook used with permission.
+All artwork from the Zweihänder Grim & Perilous RPG Core Rulebook used with permission.